misode/PathGenerator/README.md

 5. Right click the red particle to start the path.
 Turn on cinematic camera to get smooth camera rotations
 6. Sneak to stop the path

-## Limitations
-1. Only one path can be active at the same time

 ## Technical
 When the player clicks the carrot on a stick, a llama gets teleported with its `path_x`, `path_y` and `path_z` scores set according to the direction the player was facing.
+It also gets an id score to save which player created the path.
 When the player mounts the llama, it gets the `started` tag.
 When the llama has that tag, its `Motion` is constantly updated to match the scores.
 When the player dismounts the llama, it gets killed.
-The reason it's using a llama is because they're the only rideable entity that can be made completely invisible without a resource pack and is controlled by the server
+The reason it's using a llama is because they are the only rideable entity that can be made completely invisible without a resource pack and is controlled by the server.

 The datapack uses the following objectives: `path`, `path_click`, `path_x`, `path_y`, `path_z`